-- 275 Qinghai and Tibet, resulting in an accuracy of $97.05\% \pm 0.4\%$ and an F1 spatial consistency score of $82.51\% \pm 14.22\%$ (Precision: $90.04\% \pm 6.18\%$, Recall: $76.74\% \pm 9.91\%$).
-In the pilot study regions where the climates and landscapes differ substantially, the overall accuracies of our cultivated pastures mapping method were both higher than 95%, indicating that we could use the mapping method to map cultivated pastures on the Tibetan Plateau. - The importance rankings of input variables in the trained Random Forest models for classifying cultivated pastures revealed 280 consistent patterns across Qinghai and Tibet (Table 5).
-In both regions, elevation emerged as the most influential variable, contributing 30.1% and 28.4% of the model importance in Qinghai and Tibet, respectively.
+Figure 7.
+The areas and classification accuracies of the mapped cultivated pastures in the pilot study regions in Qinghai Province and the Tibet Autonomous Region.

+The importance rankings of input variables in the trained random forest models for classifying cultivated pastures revealed consistent patterns across Qinghai and Tibet (Table 5).
+In both regions, elevation emerged as the most influential variable, contributing 30.1 % and 28.4 % of the model importance in Qinghai and Tibet, respectively.
 Vegetation indices such as NDVI, EVI, NDWI, and NDPI also played major roles, collectively accounting for a substantial portion of the variable importance in both regions.
-For instance, NDVI contributed 14.7% in Qinghai and 18.2% in Tibet.
-Spectral bands (e.g., B2, B3, B4, B5) had moderate to low importance, while topographic variables such as slope and aspect, along with certain indices like NDBI and - MNDWI, showed relatively minor contributions.
-These findings underscore the critical role of both topography and vegetation 285 dynamics in distinguishing cultivated pastures on the Tibetan Plateau.
+For instance, NDVI contributed 14.7 % in Qinghai and 18.2 % in Tibet.
+Spectral